SkylineCommunications/dataminer-docs/dataminer-overview/General Introduction/About_DataMiner/Overview_About_DataMiner.md

 # About DataMiner

-DataMiner is a standard, proven and very widely adopted and endorsed, modular, open and fully independent software platform, empowering your Digital Transformation.
+DataMiner is a standard, proven and very widely adopted and endorsed, modular, open, and fully independent software platform, empowering your Digital Transformation.

 The success of Digital Transformation programs is the result of: